Ushahidi: Beginnings in Kenya

 Ushahidi (Swahili for "testimony" or "witness") is a website created in the aftermath of Kenya's disputed 2007 presidential election (see 2007–2008 Kenyan crisis) that collected eyewitness reports of violence sent in by email and text-message and placed them on a Google map.
 It is also the name of the open source software developed for that site, which has since been improved, released freely, and used for a number of similar projects around the globe.

 The Kenyan site was developed and run by several bloggers and software developers, all current or former residents of Kenya.
 They include Erik Hersman, Juliana Rotich, Ory Okolloh, and David Kobia.
 The site was initially proposed by Okolloh, developed cheaply, and put online within a few days.
 International media, government sources, NGOs, and Kenyan journalists and bloggers were used to verify eyewitness testimony.
 The site was later also used to facilitate donations from abroad.

-An analysis by Harvard's Kennedy School of Government found that Ushahidi was better overall at reporting acts of violence as they began.
+An analysis by Harvard Kennedy School at Harvard University found that Ushahidi was better overall at reporting acts of violence as they began.
 The data collected by Ushahidi was superior to that reported by the mainstream media in Kenya at the time.
 The service was also better at reporting non-fatal violence as well as information coming in from rural areas.

 On 23 December 2010, Ushahidi Co-founder and Executive Director Ory Okolloh announced that she was stepping down from her role to become Manager of Policy for Africa at Google.